On symbol correspondences for quark systems I: Characterizations: Introduction

-In this paper, we also start the study of \emph{twisted products of symbols}, that is, noncommutative products of functions in some finite dimensional subspaces of $C^\infty_{\mathbb C}(\mathcal O)$, which are induced by the operator product in $\mathcal B(\mathcal H_{p,q})$ via symbol correspondences.
-To do so, first we develop the $SU(3)$-invariant decomposition of the operator product in $\mathcal B(\mathcal H_{p,q})$, cf. Lemma \ref{op-prod-gen} and Corollary \ref{op-prod-gen-s}, defining the Wigner product symbol that is a product of Wigner coupling and recoupling symbols, cf. Definitions \ref{Wigner-coupling}, \ref{Wigner-recoupling} and \ref{Wigner-product}, which expresses all symmetries of the operator product, cf. Theorem \ref{symWP}.
-From this, in Theorems \ref{twist-prod-hs}, \ref{trik-hs-theo}, \ref{twist-prod-gen} and \ref{trik-gen-prop} we are able to present some explicit expressions for twisted products.
-And in Propositions \ref{alt-tp1} and \ref{alt-tp2} we show that antipodal correspondences induce a ``reverse symbolic dynamics'' via twisted product, cf. Remark \ref{rem-sym-dyn}.
+In this paper, we also start the study of \emph{twisted products of symbols}.
+These are defined for each symbol correspondence $W$ as the noncommutative product on the finite dimensional subspace $W\big(\mathcal B(\mathcal H_{(p,q)})\big)\subset C^\infty_{\mathbb C}(\mathcal O)$ which is induced by the operator product in $\mathcal B(\mathcal H_{(p,q)})$ via $W$.
+To study these products, first we develop the $SU(3)$-invariant decomposition of the operator product in $\mathcal B(\mathcal H_{(p,q)})$, cf. Lemma \ref{op-prod-gen}, Definition \ref{Wigner-product} and Theorem \ref{op-prod-gen-s}.
+From this, in Theorems \ref{twist-prod-hs}, \ref{trik-hs-theo}, \ref{twist-prod-gen} and \ref{trik-gen-prop} we are able to present some explicit expressions for twisted products, and in Proposition \ref{prop:ant_rev_dyn} we show that antipodal correspondences can be seen as inducing a ``reverse symbolic dynamics'' via its twisted product, cf. Remark \ref{rmk:ant_rev_dyn}.

 This paper is organized as follows.